 With international travel options limited in the short term, domestic trips are top of mind for many travelers.
 Here are our tips searching for domestic flights—and what you need to know about domestic deals right now.

 In normal times, the best deals typically happen on international flights, which are typically expensive but occasionally get super cheap.

 But during the pandemic, airlines have slashed the number of international flights, making deals rarer.
 With far more seats available on domestic routes—and far greater demand from leisure travelers—that’s where you’ll currently find the best deals.

 Cheap domestic flights are most likely to pop up 1-3 months in advance.

 The Goldilocks Window for when cheap domestic flights are most likely to pop up is 1-3 months before a trip.
 (For international flights it’s more like 2-8 months out.)

 One interesting quirk, though: during the pandemic, last-minute flights have gotten much cheaper.
 In the Before Times, airlines would jack up the price on last-minute flights to gouge business travelers.
 But with business travel currently on hiatus, last-minute deals are having a moment.

 Many airlines are offering free date changes.

-In March, Delta, United, Alaska, and jetBlue all joined Southwest in automatically waiving change fees on all new bookings (that policy has continued through August 31), though you’d still have to pay a fare difference if there is one.
-(American’s policy is slightly different, with waived change fees on all regular economy tickets; fees are waived on basic economy tickets only if you travel by September 30.)
+In March, 2020, Delta, United, Alaska, and jetBlue all joined Southwest in automatically waiving change fees on all new bookings (that policy has continued for bookings above basic economy), though you’d still have to pay a fare difference if there is one.

 Pre-pandemic it would cost $200+ to change your travel dates.
 While this current perk probably won’t last much longer, there’s an opportunity now to lock in low fares and have flexibility to change your travel dates later if you don’t feel it’s safe to travel come trip time.